zihanye96/Genetic_Algorithm/README.md

 ### Mutate

-The mutate() function takes as input a sequence of length $c$ and mutates each bit in the sequence with probability 1/c.
+The mutate() function takes as input a sequence of length c and mutates each bit in the sequence with probability 1/c.
 We chose the mutation rate of 1/c because theoretical work and empirical studies have supported a rate of 1/c.
 If after mutating a chromosome, the chromosome contains all 0's, then the function repeats the mutation process until the chromosome doesn't contain all 0's, as it's not possible to fit a model with no covariates.

 ### Choose